 Overnight: Onboard Cruiser - Wadi El Seboua | Breakfast, Lunch, Dinner

-Returning to our ship, relax as we glide along the water, crossing the Tropic of Cancer, bound for the Nubian city of Aswan.
+Returning to your ship, relax as you glide through the water, crossing the Tropic of Cancer, bound for the Nubian city of Aswan.

 Overnight: Onboard Cruiser - Aswan | Breakfast, Lunch, Dinner

 Lake Nasser – Aswan.
-Early this morning we make a stop at the Temple of Kalabsha.
+Early this morning stop to visit the Temple of Kalabsha.
 Originally built in 30BC and dedicated to the Nubian sun god Mandulis, it was moved in 1970 to its current location due to rising water levels.
-Reaching Aswan, we disembark and later today enjoy a trip to the mighty High Dam and Philae Temple.
+Reaching Aswan, disembark and later today enjoy a trip to the mighty High Dam and Philae Temple.
 Philae was originally the site of an ancient temple complex that had to be dismantled and relocated to Agilkia Island, after flooding caused by the High Dam project.

 Overnight: Aswan | Breakfast

-On day 9, we’ll tour the Valley of the Kings, where we explore the myriad of tombs.
-We'll also visit the Temple of Queen Hatshepsut, often considered one of the impressive architectural achievements of the ancient world.
-We'll end our touring today with a visit to the Colossi of Memnon, two huge statues of Amenhotep II.
+On day 9 tour the famous Valley of the Kings, where you can explore the myriad of tombs.
+Then visit the Temple of Queen Hatshepsut, often considered one of the impressive architectural achievements of the ancient world.
+End your touring today with a visit to the Colossi of Memnon, two huge statues of Amenhotep II.

 Overnight: Luxor | Breakfast x 2